kubeflow/spark-operator/docs/quick-start-guide.md

 The operator enables cache resynchronization so periodically the informers used by the operator will re-list existing objects it manages and re-trigger resource events.
 The resynchronization interval in seconds can be configured using the flag `-resync-interval`, with a default value of 30 seconds.

 By default, the operator will install the [CustomResourceDefinitions](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) for the custom resources it managers.
-This can be disabled by setting the flag `-install-crds=false.`.
+This can be disabled by setting the flag `-install-crds=false`, in which case the CustomResourceDefinitions can be installed manually using `kubectl apply -f manifest/spark-operator-crds.yaml`.

 The mutating admission webhook is an **optional** component and can be enabled or disabled using the `-enable-webhook` flag, which defaults to `false`.